Downsizing business? Here's how to succeed with decreased budgets and higher marketing goals

 Unless ads have been giving you a direct return on investment, focusing on compounding channels may be the best bet to see long-term results.

-While getting clicks and impressions help companies reach new clients immediately, low-cost channels like SEO and content marketing two allow you to scale up your processes over time and take ownership of your marketing channels.
+While getting clicks and impressions helps companies reach new clients immediately, low-cost channels like SEO and content marketing two allow you to scale up your processes over time and take ownership of your marketing channels.

 When you’re downsizing and focusing on getting results, you don’t want to rely on ad platforms that can increase your costs for the same results over time.